Aziz641455/currency-exchange-project/README.md

 1. **Database: PostgreSQL**:
    - Table `rates`: Holds the raw exchange rate data ingested from a CSV file.
    - Table `exchange_rates`: Holds the calculated percentage changes for each currency pair.
+   - Table `exchange_rates_part_b`: Holds the calculated percentage changes for each currency pair for part B of the assignment.

 2. **Airflow**:
    - DAG `currency_exchange_dag`: Scheduled to run every hour, fetches data from the `rates` table, calculates the percentage change, and updates the `exchange_rates` table.